argilla-io/argilla/docs/_source/practical_guides/records.md

 ### Update records

-It is possible to add, update and delete attributes of existing records such as suggestions and metadata by simply modifying the records and saving the changes with the `update_records` method.
-To learn more about the format that these should have check the section ["Configure the records"](#configure-the-records) above.
+It is possible to add, update and delete attributes of existing records such as metadata or suggestions by simply modifying the records and saving the changes with the `update_records` method.
+To learn more about the format that these should have check the section ["Define a FeedbackRecord"](#define-a-feedbackrecord) above or the corresponding [guides](/practical_guides) or [end2end tutorials](/tutorials_and_integrations/tutorials/tutorials.md).

 This is an example of how you would do this: